This article was updated on the 12th September 2019.

 The following video demonstrates the M-3iA system as an example of a vertically articulated industrial robot.
-The robot has six axis ideal for handling small objects and can work at high speed in sectors including the food, medical, pharmaceutical, and plastic molding industries.
-The M-3iA robot is built with a three axis wrist, which is paramount for flexibility to this machinery.
+The robot has six axes which are ideal for handling small objects and can work at high speed in sectors including the food, medical, pharmaceutical, and plastic molding industries.
+The M-3iA robot is built with a three-axis wrist, which is paramount for flexibility for this machinery.

-- This robot can be distinguished by the twisting joint that connects the arm of the robot together with rotary and linear joints and so is slightly more complex as an industrial robot.
+- This robot can be distinguished by the twisting joint that connects the arm of the robot together with rotary and linear joints.

-As demonstrated in the videos, the main applications for industrial-based robots involves:
+As demonstrated in the videos, the main applications for industrial robots are:

-- Pick-and-place one item from one location to another.
-Tasks may include material handling, grasping, transporting, and heavy-duty handling.
+- Pick-and-place (picking an item from one location and placing it in another).
+Tasks may include material handling, grasping, transporting and heavy-duty handling.